 What are great powers' sources of power?
 What strategies can they employ to advance their interests?
-Great powers must have the capability to project power outside their borders and they are required to 'build formidable military forces' (Mearsheimer 2001: 43).
-As a result, great powers must translate socio-economic ingredients, such as economic wealth and the overall size of their populations, into military power: 'Great powers need money, technology, and personnel to build military forces and to fight wars' (Mearsheimer 2001: 55).
-Because great powers rely on these socio-economic ingredients, what Mearsheimer (2001: 78-79) calls 'latent power', actors are forced in the struggle with rivals for global hegemony to organize society and economy in the most efficient fashion, so they can draw on this 'latent power' in times of crisis.
+Great power must have the capability to project power outside its borders.
+In other words, they are required to "build formidable military forces" (Mearsheimer 2001: 43) As a result, great powers must translate socio-economic ingredients, such as economic wealth and the overall size of its population, into military power: "Great powers need money, technology, and personnel to build military forces and to fight wars" (Mearsheimer 2001: 55).
+Because great powers rely in these socio-economic ingredients, what Mearsheimer (2001: 78-79) calls "latent power", in its struggle with rivals for global hegemony, actors are forced to organize society and economy in the most efficient fashion, so it can draw on in its "latent power" in times of crisis.

-While military capabilities define a great power's strength, Mearsheimer contends that great powers longing for global hegemony must invest their resources into creating well-trained armies.
-Naval and air forces are important to Mearsheimer (2001: 86-87), as they can transport troops to battlefields and restrict rivals' ability to move their own troops, but armies are the only forces that can conquer and control territory.
+While military capabilities define a great power's strength, Mearsheimer contends that great powers longing for global hegemony must invest their resources into making well-trained armies.
+Naval and air forces are important to Mearsheimer (2001: 86-87), as they can transport troops to different battlefields or restrict rivals ability of moving their own troops, but armies are the only forces that can conquer and control territory.
 Thus, naval and air forces can be used to coerce other states into submission, but in the end total victory can only be accomplished through conquest and occupation.
 What should a great power do once it occupies another country following a war?
-Mearsheimer is silent on this important question.
-In light of the Iraq War, it is important to consider what the objectives of an occupation should be, though logic implied in Mearsheimer's theory is that occupation cannot lead to a condition that would question the occupier's power or influence in the region.
-The post-war occupations of West Germany and Japan following the Second World War may be important cases, as these two countries helped the U.S. advance its interests during the Cold War.
+Mearsheimer is silent in this important question.
+In light of the Iraq War, it is important to consider what the objectives of an occupation should be, though the logic implied in Mearsheimer's theory is that occupation can not lead to a condition that would question the occupier's power or influence in the region.
+The post-war occupations of West Germany and Japan following the Second World War may be important cases, as these two countries helped the US advance its interests during the Cold War.

-His argument that great powers are 'always searching for opportunities to gain power over their rivals, with hegemony as their final goal' is valid in the following cases: Japan (1868-1945), Germany (1862-1945), Italy (1861-1945), and the Soviet Union (1917-1991).
-But the theory's assertions are weakened by the U.S.'s (1800-1990) and the U.K.'s (1792-1945) decision to not expand power, even though both had the opportunity and the capabilities to do so.
-In the case of the U.K., it did not achieve regional hegemony in Europe, while the U.S., as the western hemisphere's hegemon, decided not to establish hegemony in Europe or Asia.
+His argument that great powers are "always searching for opportunities to gain power over their rivals, with hegemony as their final goal" is valid in the following cases: Japan (1868-1945), Germany (1862-1945), Italy (1861-1945), and the Soviet Union (1917-1991).
+But the theory's assertions are weakened by the US's (1800-1990) and the United Kingdom's (1792-1945) decision to not expand power, even though both had the opportunity and the capabilities to do so.
+In the case of the United Kingdom, it did not achieve regional hegemony in Europe, while the US, as the Western Hemisphere's hegemon, decided not to establish hegemony in Europe or Asia.